navishwadhwa/navishwadhwa.github.io/news/_posts/2024-01-08-seiga-joins.md

 category: news
 tags: [people]
 ---
-Seiga Yanagisawa joins the lab as a Postdoctoral Researcher.
+Seiga Yanagisawa joins the lab as a Postdoctoral Fellow.
 Welcome, Seiga!